Dekalb County parents frustrated by no call after school threat

-RAINSVILLE, Ala. – The rumor of a school threat has several Dekalb County parents not only concerned, but also angry.
+RAINSVILLE, Ala. - The rumor of a school threat has several Dekalb County parents not only concerned but also angry.

 There was increased security from school resource officers and Dekalb County Sheriff’s deputies on hand much of Monday at Plainview School in Rainsville.